microsoft/z3guide/website/docs-smtlib/02 - theories/01 - Arithmetic.md

 ## Difference Arithmetic

 Many problem classes use only limited set of arithmetical constraints.
-One such class is job-shop scheduling constraints, that in simpler instances can be encoded and solved using SMT (advanced uses of job shop scheduling problems do not have efficient encodings directly into arithmetic).
+One such class is job-shop scheduling constraints.
+Simpler instances can be encoded and solved using SMT, while advanced uses of job shop scheduling problems do not have efficient encodings directly into arithmetic.
 For job-shop problems tasks have start time, duration and constraints specifying whether tasks should not overlap and ordering.
+To specify ordering and overlap constraints require comparing just two time points separated by a constant offset.
+Comparisons of this form fall within the class of _difference arithmetic_ constraints.

 ```z3
 (set-logic QF_IDL) ; optional in Z3